Design Principles

 Hybrid Service Model

 The Hawk Marketplace APIs support an asynchronous request-response model for most resources.
 This is more accurately referred to as a hybrid synchronous-asynchronous model, where response behavior may be either synchronous or asynchronous depending on current processing load, request complexity, and input from your client application.
-That client input takes the form of a millisecondsToWait
+That client input takes the form of a millisecondsToWait parameter indicating how long your client application is willing to wait for a response.
+A Response object or Error object (if the operation was unsuccessful) will be returned within that time frame.
+If the request is still in process, the interaction becomes asynchronous.

 This hybrid synchronous-asynchronous model provides for an additional measure of availability and scalability at the server level, and resilience and performance for your client application.
-Adjust the millisecondsToWait
+Adjust the millisecondsToWait value to suit the needs of your application while following Blackhawk Network best practices.

-defaults to 2000 (2 seconds). - The maximum value of
+millisecondsToWaitdefaults to 2000 (2 seconds). - The maximum value of

-is 30000 (30 seconds).
+millisecondsToWaitis 30000 (30 seconds).

 The recommended minimum value for the